 - Each visit out is probably the price of your healthy groceries for a week.
 It also probably will make you feel like garbage (sometimes).

-- Make your own lunch for work
+- Make your own lunch

 - This costs significantly less and you’ll be eating healthier than just deciding on whatever takeout is nearby